alianjum0/notes/docker_kubernetes.md

 define blueprint for Pod and then create deployment e.g how many Pods to build
 Deployments:
-blueprint, deployment, abstraction of Pods in practie work with Deployment rather than Pods
+blueprint, deployment, abstraction of Pods in practice work with Deployment rather than Pods
 DB can't be replicated because of state management
 StatefulSet:
 This solve the problem of state management in StatefulSet